The localization of orthogonal calculus with respect to homology: Polynomial functors

 There is a functorial assignment of a universal (up to homotopy) $n$-polynomial functor to any orthogonal functor $F$.
 It is the \emph{$n$-polynomial approximation} of $F$, and is defined as

-In \cite[Proposition 6.5 $\&$ Proposition 6.6]{BO13}, Barnes and Oman construct a localization of the projective model structure on the category of orthogonal functors which captures the homotopy theory of $n$-polynomial functors.
-The $n$-polynomial approximation functor is a fibrant replacement in this model structure, which implies that any map $F \to F'$ with $F'$ $n$-polynomial factors (up to homotopy) through the $n$-polynomial approximation of $F$.
-There are two equivalent ways to consider this model structure; as the Bousfield-Friedlander localization of $\Fun(\es{J}_0, \T)$ at the $n$-polynomial approximation endofunctor
+In \cite[Proposition 6.5 $\&$ Proposition 6.6]{BO13}, Barnes and Oman construct a localization of the projective model structure on the category of orthogonal functors which captures the homotopy theory of $n$-polynomial functors, in particular the $n$-polynomial approximation functor is a fibrant replacement.
+There are two equivalent ways to consider this model structure; as the Bousfield-Friedlander localization of $\Fun(\es{J}_0, \es{C})$ at the $n$-polynomial approximation endofunctor